Getting Ready for the DDF Challenge

 Test strips are often sold separately.
 You will need at least 100 test strips for the Data-Driven Fasting 30-Day Challenge and up to 200 if you want to test more regularly.

 Many people are squeamish about measuring their blood sugars initially, but once they start, they love seeing the data and want to test more!
-This is great initially, but after the first week or two, we encourage people to use the minimum dose of testing required to validate their hunger and live their lives rather than worrying about minor fluctuations in their blood glucose.
+After the first week or two, we encourage people to use the minimum dose of testing required to validate their hunger and live their lives rather than worrying about minor fluctuations in their blood glucose.

 Bioimpedance Scales

 To get the most out of the Data-Driven Fasting 30-Day Challenge, we recommend using a bioimpedance body weight scale that tracks your body fat and lean mass.
 Most modern digital scales will do this.
 There is a range of options that have various features.
-Many people find the Renpho a great option in terms of consistency and value for money.
+Many people find the Renpho a great option for consistency and value for money.

 For more info, see What do the numbers on my bioimpedance scale mean (and how can I manage them)?